 There are many causes of burns on farms.
 These include burns from friction, heat, sun, chemicals, equipment and fuels.

 Some causes of burns include UV radiation (sunburn), flame, radiant heat, hot liquids or gases, electricity, fuels and certain chemicals.
 The cause of the burn will determine the category of the burn.
+Sometimes farmers use burning to reduce pests in fields, get rid of stubble and snails.
+Carelessness is the most common cause and to avoid burns on the farm and in the home, proper safety precautions needs to be undertaken.

 There are several categories of burns